programming-formalisms/programming_formalisms_project_autumn_2023/fairytale.md

 Its blade was sharp.
 It was very beautiful.

-and they lived happily ever after.
+and they lived happily with a cat ever after.